 Students will be assigned to provide direct care in primary eye care in the on-campus facility or affiliated clinical sites.
 They may also rotate through different specialty services (Neuro-Optometric Rehabilitation, Vision Rehabilitation, Optometric Vision Therapy, and Specialty Contact lenses).
 Students will be supervised by licensed optometrists who are faculty or auxiliary clinical faculty members.
-Earning a passing grade in PPO-I through IV and PCS IV is a prerequisite for matriculating in PCS-V. To enroll in OPTM 7005 PCS V, a student must achieve a passing score in PPO-IV including the mandatory comprehensive clinical skills examination or competency in patient care.
-Students will also participate in lectures, grand round presentations, and small groups problem-based learning format.
+Earning a passing grade in PPO-I through IV and PCS IV is a prerequisite for matriculating in PCS-V. Students will also participate in lectures, grand round presentations, and small groups problem-based learning format.

-OPTM 7006 Patient Care Services VI (5.0 credit hours, HO/P/R/NP)
+OPTM 7006 Patient Care Services VI (4.5 credit hours, HO/P/R/NP)

 Students will be assigned to provide direct care in primary eye care in the on-campus facility or affiliated clinical sites.
 They may also rotate through different specialty services (Neuro-Optometric Rehabilitation, Vision Rehabilitation, Optometric Vision Therapy, and Specialty Contact lenses).
 Students will be supervised by licensed optometrists who are faculty or auxiliary clinical faculty members.
 Students will assume an increasing role and increasing responsibility for the delivery of patient care.
-Students will also participate in lectures, grand round presentations, and small groups problem-based learning format.
-Completion of the course will require demonstration of competency in a patient encounter and skills assessment.
+Students will also participate in discussions, grand round presentations, and/or small groups problem-based learning format.
+Completion of the course will require demonstration of patient care competency and skills assessment.
 Earning a passing grade in PPO-I through IV is a prerequisite for matriculating to PCS-VI.

-OPTM 7007 Patient Care Services VII (5.0 credit hours, HO/P/R/NP)
+OPTM 7007 Patient Care Services VII (4.5 credit hours, HO/P/R/NP)

 Students will be assigned to provide direct care in primary eye care in the on-campus facility or affiliated clinical sites.
 They may also rotate through different specialty services (Neuro-Optometric Rehabilitation, Vision Rehabilitation, Optometric Vision Therapy, and Specialty Contact lenses).
 Students will be supervised by licensed optometrists who are faculty or auxiliary clinical faculty members.
 Students will assume an increasing role and increasing responsibility for the delivery of patient care.
-Students will also participate in lectures, grand round presentations, and small groups problem-based learning format.
-Completion of the course will require demonstration of competency in a patient encounter and skills assessment.
+Students will also participate in discussion, grand round presentations, and/or small groups problem-based learning format.
+Completion of the course will require demonstration of patient care competency and skills assessment.
 Earning a passing grade in PPO-I through IV is a prerequisite for matriculating to PCS-VII.